MusaTamzid05/RubyBasics/README.md

-This code examples explain how the basic syntex of ruby work.The book that i am follwing is "Beginning Ruby"
+The code examples here  explains how the basic syntex of ruby works.The book that i am follwing is "Beginning Ruby."